Meeting in a Polygon by Anonymous Oblivious Robots: Memoryless Implementations

 \subsection{Encoding Persistent Variables}

 As a first step, we want to be able to encode all the persistent variables used in our algorithms as a single real number.
-We will briefly discuss a naive approach, which works for every polygon but yields a code that is not computable on real random-access machine.
+We will briefly discuss a naive approach, which works for every polygon but yields a code that is not computable on a real random-access machine.
 Then, we will present an improved code that can be computed with basic arithmetic operations but requires the vertices of the polygon to be algebraic points.

 \paragraph{Representing snapshots.} We have used several types of persistent variables in Algorithms~\ref{f:2} and~\ref{f:4}, such as integers, reals, and snapshots.
 However, since the algorithms are deterministic, only the snapshots are really necessary.
-If a searcher remembers the history of the snapshots taken during the execution, it can reconstruct at any time all its past computations, including the history of all the modifications to the other persistent variables.
-Since the non-snapshot variables are redundant, we will focus on representing snapshots.
+If a searcher remembers the history of the snapshots taken during the execution, it can reconstruct at any time all its past computations, including the history of all the modifications to the other persistent variables (recall that the values of these variables are fixed after each memory ``reset'', when a searcher erases its own memory and restarts the execution).
+So, since the non-snapshot variables are redundant, we will focus on representing snapshots.
 Up to this point, we have treated snapshots as primitive data types that could somehow be processed by searchers, but now we have to define them exactly in terms of more elementary variables.

 Recall that a snapshot is a representation of the visible portion of the polygon plus a list of visible searchers.
 The visible searchers are not very important in our Meeting algorithms, and do not even have to be stored in the persistent memory of the observing searcher.
 Their exact locations are irrelevant, as well.
 In fact, we may assume that each snapshot that a searcher gets as input simply contains a flag indicating the presence or absence of other searchers in the visible area.